 610 Frenchmen St.

 By far the most popular tattoo shop in New Orleans is Electric Ladyland, smack in the middle of Frenchmen Street in the Faubourg Marigny neighborhood and adjacent to the French Quarter.
-Electric Ladyland has been around since 1991 and has consistently won just about every local award for "Best Tattoos" that anyone can remember, including the beloved annual Gambit Weekly Readers' Poll, wherein it’s taken the prize over a dozen times.
+Electric Ladyland has been around since 1991 and has consistently won just about every local award for "Best Tattoos" that anyone can remember.
+This includes the beloved annual Gambit Weekly Readers' Poll, wherein it’s taken the prize over a dozen times.

 Electric Ladyland's excellent reputation does come at a price, with a slightly higher cost per tattoo than other places around town.
 You'll also want to make a reservation if one of the artists particularly appeals to you—portfolios can be seen on the Electric Ladyland website.
 The shop also does piercings.